 Streaming video in standard definition (SD) or high definition (HD) takes up about 5 Mbps of download speed per screen.
 That means if two people are streaming video simultaneously, it requires about 10 Mbps, or 15 Mbps for three streams.
 So when you pick your internet plan you must consider if your kids are streaming cartoons while you are streaming Netflix because that would require 10 Mbps instead of 5 Mbps.

-When it comes to watching a video in ultra-high definition or 4K, you’ll need a very robust internet service plan that offers at least 25 Mbps download speeds.
+When it comes to watching a video in ultra-high definition or 4K, you’ll need a very robust plan that offers at least 25 Mbps download speeds.
 If internet plans with such high speeds are not available to you, you can change the video settings to adjust the video quality to SD or HD if Ultra-HD or 4K consume too much bandwidth.

 Unlimited Bandwidth vs Data Caps